Scammell Pioneer: Artillery tractor

-4.5-inch gun and 5.5-inch howitzer until the AEC Matador medium gun tractor was issued in sufficient numbers.
+4.5-inch gun and 5.5-inch howitzer, until the AEC Matador medium gun tractor was issued in sufficient numbers.
 Heavy artillery pieces towed included the 6-inch gun, 8-inch howitzer, 155 mm Long Tom and the 7.2-inch howitzer.

 Many Pioneer gun tractors were lost in France in June 1940 with the evacuation of the British Expeditionary Force (BEF), either destroyed by the withdrawing troops or captured by the Germans.

-Scammel produced 980 Pioneer R100 heavy artillery tractors by the end of the war.
+Scammell produced 980 Pioneer R100 heavy artillery tractors by the end of the war.
 As this quantity was insufficient to meet requirements, the Pioneer was supplemented by the Albion CX22S heavy artillery tractor from late 1943.

 Recovery vehicle

 From 1936, the British Army began to receive Pioneer heavy recovery vehicles.
 The first 43 delivered were designated the Pioneer SV1S and the Pioneer SV1T both with a 3-ton folding crane and lockers for recovery equipment and towing bars.
 Most of these early Pioneer recovery vehicles were lost with the BEF.

 The Pioneer SV2S had a simpler redesigned extending crane that provided greater lifting height.
 It was Introduced in 1938 and remained in production throughout the war, with a total of 1,975 built by the end of the war.

 Among the Pioneer's equipment was a pair of tracks that could be fitted over the two rear wheels, converting it temporarily into a half-track and giving greater traction on soft ground.

 The last Pioneer recovery vehicle was not retired from the British Army until the 1980s in Belize.